-5) development of small molecule compounds
+4) technology development, 5) development of small molecule compounds

 My laboratory had made several multidisciplinary efforts to gain insight into the pathophysiology of central nervous system (CNS) and other tumors.
 As an overview, my lab has three major aims: First, we focus on inherited and somatic mutations in the cancer genome with the intent to demonstrate their critical roles in tumor formation and progression (Functional Genomics).
 Second, we develop and apply cutting edge techniques to identify novel genetic and functional changes in cancer cells (Biotechnological Advancements and Applications).
 Third, through collaborations with clinicians and scientists, we translate our laboratory findings into experimental drug development and human clinical trials (Drug Development and Clinical Translation).